-ANTERIOR MEDIASTINUM.
-Is formed by the pleuræ approximating behind the sternum from the cartilages of the first ribs and pericardium.
+a.
+Anterior Mediastinum.
+Is formed by the pleuræ from the cartilages of the ribs, and from the pericardium approximating behind the sternum.
 Nearly opposite to the fourth rib it is inclined to the left margin of the sternum, and terminates about the sixth rib.
 The direction of the mediastinum, however, varies a little in different subjects.
 A small quantity of cellular membrane is interposed between the layers of the pleuræ, and at an early period of life in its upper part the remains of the thymus gland are frequently found.

 THYMUS GLAND.
 The thymus gland, placed in the anterior mediastinum, after birth begins to be absorbed, and in age few traces of it are to be found.
 In the fætal state it is of considerable size, of a pale red colour, and is composed of two lobes.
-It has two cornua above and two below: the two inferior are rounded and thicker, and not unfrequently descend as low as the diaphragm; the two superior are more pointed and slender, and ascend in the neck as high as the thyroid gland.
+It has two cornua above and two below; the two inferior are rounded and thicker, and not unfrequently descend as low as the diaphragm; the two superior are more pointed and slender, and ascend in the neck as high as the thyroid gland.
 The two lobes are made up of numerous lobuli, connected by cellular membrane, and when they are cut into, a milky fluid may be squeezed from them.